panhuangru/cs_taiwan_2022/OSI作業.md

 **IP**
 IP stand for internet protocol
--routing and addressing packets of data so that they can travel across networks and arrive at the correct destination
+-routing and addressing packets of data so that they can travel across networks and arrive at the correct destination -allowing the sending computer to decide which path of packet to delivery

 **ICMP**
 -ICMP stand for internet control message protocol use to diagnose network communication issues.